MastodonC/witan.models.demography/README.md

 #### output-projections

-This is the path to the file where the final projection should be saved.
-The projections are returned in one csv file.
-This file contains the historical population data used in the projection, with the projected population appended.
-The output path can be anywhere on your machine as long as the directories on the path exist.
+This is the path to the file where the final projections should be saved.
+The projections are returned in several csv files, corresponding to the population, death, birth and net migration projections.
+Each file is appended with the relevant projection type (i.e. "ccm_projections_births.csv").
+The population file contains the historical population data used in the projection, with the projected population appended.
+The output path can be anywhere on your machine as long as the directories on the path exist. ### Currently the births, deaths and net migration outputs only contain the final projected year. ###

 ## Splitting and Uploading data